lexiconhq/lexicon/README.md

 ### Project Roadmap

 Lexicon is currently under active development.
 You can stay up to date on the features we're working on by viewing the [Project Roadmap](https://github.com/orgs/lexiconhq/projects/1/views/1).

+### Discussions

+For more detailed information, updates, and discussions, please visit the [Lexicon Discussions](https://github.com/lexiconhq/lexicon/discussions) section on GitHub.

 ## Installation